Long barrow: Chambered and earthen

-The decision as to whether a long barrow used wood or stone appears to have been based largely on the availability of resources.

 Early 20th-century archaeologists began to call these monuments chambered tombs.
 The archaeologists Roy and Lesley Adkins referred to these monuments as megalithic long barrows.
 In most cases, local stone was used where it was available.
+The decision as to whether a long barrow used wood or stone appears to have been based largely on the availability of resources.

 The style of the chamber falls into two categories.
 One form, known as grottes sepulchrales artificielles in French archaeology, are dug into the earth.
 The second form, which is more widespread, are known as cryptes dolmeniques in French archaeology and involved the chamber being erected above ground.
 Many chambered long barrows contained side chambers within them, often producing a cruciform shape.
 Others had no such side alcoves; these are known as undifferentiated tombs.

 Some long barrows do not contain chambers inside of them.
 John Thurnham termed these "unchambered" barrows, while the archaeologist Stuart Piggott favoured the term "earthen" barrows for them.
 Ian Kinnes instead used the term "non-megalithic barrows".
 These long barrows might have used timber because stone was not available.
 Some classificatory systems, such as that employed by the United Kingdom's National Monuments Record, do not distinguish between the different types of long barrow.

 The archaeologist David Field noted that drawing typological distinctions on the basis of material used can mask important similarities between different long barrows.
 Also criticising the focus on classification, the archaeologists Lewis-Williams and Pearce believed that doing so distracted scholars from the task of explaining the meaning and purpose behind the monuments.